tn15aan/eng-48-aws/README.md

 To give executable instructions: chmod +x provision.sh

-To set a path e.g. if you had to download dos2unix -h Path > edit system environment variables > environmental envariables Copy dos2unix and put it inside windows/system32
+To set a path e.g. if you had to download dos2unix (check it using command dos2unix -h) Path > edit system environment variables > environmental envariables Copy dos2unix and put it inside windows/system32